What is Influencer Marketing: All About Influencers

 5. Creativity

-The great part about bringing influencers on board is racking their creative brains for new campaign ideas and feeling safe in the knowledge that they know their audience well and so know what content will resonate best with them.
+The great part about bringing influencers on board is tapping their creative brains for new campaign ideas and feeling safe in the knowledge that they know their audience well and so know what content will resonate best with them.
 They know what keeps their audience coming back time and time again, so you should trust their creative insights and roll with their ideas.

 5 Tips for Influencer Marketing Strategy